November 20, 2013

 The population includes a subset of Fannie Mae’s 30-year, fully amortizing, full documentation, single-family, conventional fixed-rate mortgages.
 This dataset does not include data on adjustable-rate mortgage loans, balloon mortgage loans, interest-only mortgage loans, mortgage loans with prepayment penalties, government-insured mortgage loans, Home Affordable Refinance Program (HARP) mortgage loans, Refi Plus™ mortgage loans, and non-standard mortgage loans.
 Certain types of mortgage loans (e.g., mortgage loans with LTVs greater than 97 percent, Alt-A, other mortgage loans with reduced documentation and/or streamlined processing, and programs or variances that are ineligible today) have been excluded in order to make the dataset more reflective of current underwriting guidelines.
 Also excluded are mortgage loans originated prior to 1999, sold with lender recourse or subject to other third-party risk-sharing arrangements, or were acquired by Fannie Mae on a negotiated bulk basis.

 The initial population of mortgage loans represents Fannie Mae acquisitions between January 1, 2000 and March 31, 2012 with corresponding monthly performance data as of December 31, 2012.
 Every quarter following the initial release, Fannie Mae will update the acquisitions data to include a new quarter of acquired mortgage loans as of the prior year in addition to providing updated performance data as of the previous quarter.
-Fannie Mae will release updated information the third month of each quarter generally between the 10th and 20th calendar day of such month.
+Fannie Mae will release updated information the first month of each quarter generally on or after the 20th of such month.

 The loan performance data is available here.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
 For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 1-800-237-8627 or by email.